 This finding aligns with the intuition that incorporating interaction terms can capture additional sources of variability in the treatment effect, thereby reducing the overall variance of the estimator when such effect modification is present.

 Variance estimation remains indispensable in practical implementations, since the true variance of the regression coefficient \(\widehat{\beta}_{T}\) depends on unobservable potential outcomes, which are not directly accessible in real-world data.
 As a result, we must rely on estimated variances to construct confidence intervals and perform hypothesis tests.
 However, extensive literature \citep{freedman2008regression, lin2013agnostic} has shown that the standard OLS variance estimators for \(\widehat\beta_T\) are not guaranteed to be consistent.
-This inconsistency arises because the OLS variance estimator makes assumptions about the structure of the residuals that may not hold in the finite population framework, especially when the relationship between the covariates and the outcome is misspecified or when there is heteroscedasticity.
+This inconsistency arises because the OLS variance estimator makes assumptions about the structure of the residuals that may not hold in the design-based framework, especially when the relationship between the covariates and the outcome is misspecified or when there is heteroscedasticity.